Diegetic Representation of Feedback in Open Games

 Secondly, we describe how players are embodied inside the game by their selection functions, which are now expressed as parts of a `reparameterisation' describing each player's optimization dynamic.
-This fully realizes what was already intued in \cite{hedges2017higher} (`agents are their selection function') and in the drawings in \cite[§6]{capucci2021towards}, as well as, morally, the idea behind open games with agency introduced in \cite{capucci2021translating}.
-In fact we find out that the workhorse of open games with agency, the Nash product of selection functions, is decomposed in three more elementary parts, the key one being `just' tensor product of lenses.
+This fully realizes what was already intued in \cite{hedges2017higher} (`agents are their selection function') and in the drawings in \cite[§6]{capucci2021towards}, and vindicates the ideas behind open games with agency introduced in \cite{capucci2021translating}.
+In fact we find out the workhorse of open games with agency, the Nash product of selection functions, decomposes in three elementary parts, the key one being `just' monoidal product of lenses.

-We then show how this story shares many formal analogies with a refinement on the description of gradient-based learners.
-There is a formal analogy between covectors and payoff vectors, reverse derivatives and coplays, `raising indices' and selection functions.
-Ultimately this suggests that data describing how to functorially produce feedback-processing (dependent) lenses from their forward parts is a fundamental constituent of the definition of a `theory of cybernetic systems' which experiences backpropagation-like feedback.
+We then show how this story shares many formal analogies with (a refinement of) gradient-based learners.
+There is a formal analogy between loss covectors and payoff functions, reverse derivatives and functorially-determined coplays, `raising indices' (in the differential-geometric sense) and selection functions.
+Ultimately this traces out the contours of an abstract/synthetic theory of backpropagation.

-\fakeparagraph{Acknowledgements.} We thank the rest of MSP group for their invaluable feedback.
-In particular, we thank Jules Hedges, Philipp Zahn, Neil Ghani and Bruno Gavranovi\'c for their helpful suggestions and enthusiasm towards this work.
-We thank the ACT22 reviewers for their patience in reviewing an early version of this manuscript.
+\fakeparagraph{Acknowledgements.} We thank Jules Hedges, Philipp Zahn, Neil Ghani and Bruno Gavranovi\'c for their helpful suggestions and enthusiasm towards this work.
+A special mention goes to Bruno's insistence in pointing out the conceptual flaws in the use we made of selection functions in open games with agency, as well as the numerous conversations we had together on the topic, which eventually lead me to this work.
+Finally, we thank the ACT22 reviewers for their patience in reviewing an early version of this manuscript.

 \fakesection{Diegetic open games} We start by describing our proposed notion of \emph{diegetic open games}.
 As anticipated, the key idea is to recognize that in a strategic game, players have to observe the entirety of their payoff functions with other players' actions taken into account.
 This is done by fixing utility, coutility and intrinsic utility types to be of the form $P^Y$, $P^X$ and $P^\Omega$, representing entire payoff functions.
 Then such functions are propagated through the game in a way which is formally identical to backpropagation in learners, and thus amenable to the same mathematical treatement.
 Thus $\coplay_\G$ is actually functorially determined from $\play_\G$, as a kind of reverse derivative.